aiven/inkless/inkless/KnownChallenges.md

 How can we minimize the number of reads from object storage?
 How could we do this without harming scalability & stability while scaling?

+#### Answer

+Object storage pricing fixes our priority on optimizing more writes than reads. e.g. in AWS S3, write operations are 10x more expensive than reads.

+This problem would also benefit from separating between global WAL (live data, i.e. active segment) vs. rotated segments.
+If consumers are reading from the leader, records could be served from a local cache (many batches per request, no remote storage latency).
+If reading from a follower, they will have to read from the global WAL, which means quite fragmented data (as multiple topic partition may be in the same object, optimizing writes) 1 batch per request.
+If reading from older, rotated segments which should be compacted, per-partition, then consumption should be more performant (many batches per request + remote storage latency per request)

+This problem should be part of the Follower fetching support for Inkless Topics.
+Strategies could be applied:
+- Price follower fetching, so customers pay a bit more to account for the burst in fetch request when reading from local data.
+- Make the follower fetching lag behind a few global WAL batches, so we could apply some optimization (eager compaction) before serving data.

 ### How can we optimize same-AZ consumers & producers?